hero background image

 Itransition implemented a cloud-based ERP solution with Odoo, which automated multiple business processes, minimized manual operations, reduced purchase order approval time by 50%, and automated 90% of manual tasks.

-5 tips to reduce ERP implementation costs
+Proven approaches to reducing ERP implementation costs

-1 Negotiate software licenses
+Negotiate software licenses

 ERP vendors' licensing and pricing have become increasingly complicated and differ from vendor to vendor.
 Thus, thorough platform research, a flexible negotiation strategy, and a skilled negotiation team are a must to reach optimal software agreements.
-When working with ERP vendors for the first time, we recommend turning to professional ERP consultancy or hiring a trustworthy ERP implementation partner to help you decide whether a longer-term commitment in exchange for better ERP pricing is a good option.
+When working with ERP vendors for the first time, we recommend turning to a professional ERP consultancy or hiring a trustworthy ERP implementation partner to help you decide whether a longer-term commitment in exchange for better ERP pricing is a good option.

-2 Be meticulous about large cloud contracts
+Be meticulous about large cloud contracts

 Many companies choose cloud ERP software for its low entrance fee, believing that long-term commitments will save them money.
-However, even though cloud ERP providers take care of software maintenance, the reality is that you can spend more on annual fees than on an on-premises ERP solution, especially if you have a large user base and huge transaction volumes.
+However, even though cloud ERP providers take care of software maintenance, the reality is that you can spend more on annual fees than on an on-premises solution, especially if you have a large user base and huge transaction volumes.

-3 Rationalize the use of external resources
+Rationalize the use of external resources

 Ensure your ERP implementation partner does not overstaff the ERP project.
 To avoid overprovisioning human resources, look for maximum accountability and transparency as well as focus on comprehensive project planning and timely delivery of project documentation.

-4 Avoid excessive customization
+Avoid excessive customization

 Be mindful of your company's requirements and avoid unnecessary customizations.
 You can opt for packaged ERP software if it covers 80% or more of your functional scope.
 Firstly, customizations of most off-the-shelf solutions are relatively pricey and can result in cost overruns.
 Secondly, customized software might not get updates from the vendor since each release would require a change in the custom code.

-5 Draw up the ERP feature set
+Draw up the ERP feature set

 ERP scope expenditure and uncertainty are critical reasons behind ERP project budget overruns.
 To avoid paying more for the functionality you don’t need, you have to carefully plan key ERP features based on your budget and key requirements.
 First, focus on the most immediate business needs and then consider additional functionality.
 Finally, when drawing up the functionality scope, try to remain flexible about accommodating business growth.